openedx/edx-platform/docs/en_us/olx/source/organizing-course/course-structure-overview.rst

 Courseware
 **************

-Courseware is the main content of your course, namely lessons and assessments.
+Courseware is the main content of your course and consists mainly of lessons and assessments.
+The following list describes how courseware is organized in
-The following list describes how courseware is organized in OLX:
+OLX:

 * Course chapters are at the top level of your course and typically represent a time period.
-In Studio, chapters are called 'sections.'
+In Studio, chapters are called *sections*.

 * A section contains one or more children which correspond to top-level pages in the course.
-Studio calls these 'subsections' and is currently restricted to ``sequential`` elements at this level.
+In Studio, these are called 'subsections' and are currently restricted to ``sequential`` elements at this level.
 OLX supports any XBlock at this level.

 * Courses are composed of structural elements, such as ``sequential``